simonkdev/obsidian_andromeda/4 - Liminal Core/30. Programming/C/Arrays.md

 ------------------------------------------------
 ##### General:
 The syntax are very familiar, albeit a bit weird.
+Also, the variable name is a pointer to the arrays location in memory (specifically, the first element, and the last one is always "\0", which signals the end of the array)

 ##### Declaration:
 `int myNumbers[] = {25, 50, 75, 100};`